Nova Scotia Express Entry Stream to Reopen for More Applications

 1114

-Professional occupations in advertising, marketing and public
+Professional occupations in advertising, marketing and public relations

 1123